Be aware of dangers from carbon monoxide

 As an additional precaution, you should also install an audible carbon monoxide alarm.

-These alarms have a limited life span, so if you already have one please check it to see if it is working properly.
+These alarms have a limited life span, so if you already have one check it to see if it is working properly.
 It might be time to buy a new one.

 While carbon monoxide alarms can help alert you to the dangers if CO gas escapes, they must never be regarded as a substitute for the proper installation, maintenance, servicing and cleaning of appliances.